pce/slim-module/README.md

-setup autoloader of routes in `app/routes.php`:
+setup "autoloader" of routes in `app/routes.php`:

 ```
 $moduleInitializer = new \MartynBiz\Slim3Module\Initializer($app, [